 The word “hell” didn’t even exist until around 700 years after the time of Jesus.
-According to the The Barnhart Concise Dictionary of Etymology, the word “hell” was adopted into our vocabulary as a way to introduce the pagan concept of hell into Christian theology—which it did so quite successfully.
+According to The Barnhart Concise Dictionary of Etymology, the word “hell” was adopted into our vocabulary as a way to introduce the pagan concept of hell into Christian theology—which it did so quite successfully.

 Sheol, Hades, Tartarus, & Gehenna

-While only the King James Version of the Bible translates all four of these words to “hell”, almost all other translations use “hell” only when referring to “Gehenna”.
+While only the King James Version of the Bible translates all four of these words to “hell,” almost all other translations use “hell” only when referring to “Gehenna.”
 The western pop-culture idea of “hell” wasn’t something that Jesus ever talked about.
 Instead, in the Gospels, Jesus uses the word Gehenna 11 times to describe the opposite to life in the Kingdom.
-Gehenna was a real place just outside the city walls of Jerusalem.
-It was a garbage dump that was continuously burning.
-Christ’s listeners would understand his metaphor for what life was like outside the Kingdom of God.
+Gehenna, a Greek transliteration of the “Valley of Hinnom,” was a real place just outside the city walls of Jerusalem.1 It was a place where some of Israel’s kings would sacrifice children to the pagan god Molech (2 Kings 16:3, 21:6).
+The Gospel writers used the word based on how Jeremiah described the use of the valley (Jeremiah 7:32, 19:6; Isaiah 66:24).
+Christ’s listeners would understand Jesus’ metaphor for what life was like outside the Kingdom of God.

 When we read the story of the early church in Acts we find them spreading the good news of Jesus—but they never warn anyone about hell.
-Judgement?
+Judgment?
 Yes.
 But hell?
 No.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish [apollymi] but have eternal life.

 Do not be afraid of those who kill the body but cannot kill the soul.
-Rather, be afraid of the One who can destroy [apollymi] both soul and body in hell.
+Rather, be afraid of the One who can destroy [apollymi] both soul and body in hell [Gehenna].

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish [be destroyed (apollymi)]; no one will snatch them out of my hand.

-We have to wonder why Jesus made such a promise that His sheep would never perish since there is no possibility of anyone ever perishing.
-We’d have to wonder why He didn’t say, “I give eternal life in heaven to them, and they will never suffer eternal torment in hell.”
-The answer becomes very clear if we look at these verses from a Hebrew perspective instead of a pagan Greek perspective (everyone has an immortal soul).
+We have to wonder why Jesus made such a promise that his sheep would never perish since there is no possibility of anyone ever perishing.
+We’d have to wonder why he didn’t say, “I give eternal life in heaven to them, and they will never suffer eternal torment in hell.”
+The answer becomes obvious if we look at these verses from a Hebrew perspective instead of a pagan Greek perspective (everyone has an immortal soul).